Phone-GWP-group

 Green is important in packaging colour psychology, as it can indicate that a product (or the packaging itself) is environmentally friendly

-Industries: Banking, medical, health and wellbeing, foods
+• Industries: Banking, medical, health and wellbeing, and food.

 Blue